AdesisNetlife/yawds/README.md

 5. Run `scripts\release.bat`

-Aditionally, you should cuStomize `VERSION` and `CHANGELOG` files with you own project information
+Aditionally, you should customize `VERSION` and `CHANGELOG` files with you own project information and software livecycle

-`TODO: create an utility to automate this process`

 #### Update

-`YAWDS` provides support for automatic software stack updates, checking new versions from a remote `ini` file accesible via HTTP
+`yawds` provides support for automatic software stack updates, checking new versions from a remote `ini` file accesible via HTTP.

-When a new version exists, `YAWDS` ask the user to process with the update
+When a new version is available, `yawds` ask the user to process with the update

-You should create a well-formed `ini` file like a version manifest file, and make it avaiable from a HTTP server
+You should create a well-formed `ini` like version manifest file, and make it avaiable from a HTTP server

 Here is a complete file example with the supported values: